 What are short videos?

-Short videos are audiovisual content lasting less than 60 seconds, typically optimized to grab attention and generate quick engagement.
+Short videos are audiovisual content lasting less than 60 seconds, typically optimized to capture attention and generate quick engagement.
 They are formatted for consumption on platforms that value agility and shareability, such as TikTok, Reels, and Shorts.

 How to create successful short videos?